Kerry Carpenter Player Props: Tigers vs. Orioles

 Kerry Carpenter At The Plate

-- Carpenter is hitting .240 with four doubles, three home runs and four walks.
+- Carpenter is batting .231 with four doubles, three home runs and five walks.

-- In three games this year (21.4%), Carpenter has picked up an RBI, including two games with multiple runs batted in.
+- In three games this season (20.0%), Carpenter has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.